BCDevOps/platform-services/apps/rocketchat/readme.md

 We also Need to select pop-up for log in style and auth once, then can change to Redirect option.

 #### Add Channels

-To batch create channels to start off with fill in `channels` file with channel names you would like.
+To batch create channels to start off with filling in `channels` file with channel names you would like.

-Update `./channel-creator.sh` with the route to rocket chat.
-Run `./channel-creator.sh admin-user-name admin-password` to create the channels.
+Run `./channel-creator.sh https://route-to-rocketchat admin-user-name admin-password` to create the channels.

 If you want to make any of these channels default (all users auto added) you can do so from the administration -> rooms page.

+#### Pipelines

+There is also pipelines that

+##### Deployment Pipeline

 #### Backup & restore